Former Iora Health execs raise $13M to guide seniors through Medicare enrollment – TechCrunch

 “We were coming from the provider side and understood that though healthcare is local, people don’t know the difference in hospitals or the ins and outs of local networks,” Eran told TechCrunch.
 “Seniors need trust there, and when there are local advisers to meet over the phone or at home, you gain that trust.”

-The Boston-based company announced Wednesday it raised $13 million in Series A funding led by Khosla Ventures and Pittango Healthtech to give it a total of $16 million in funding.
+The Boston-based company announced Wednesday it raised $13 million in Series A funding led by Khosla Ventures and Pitango Healthtech to give it a total of $16 million in funding.
 The company raised $3 million in a seed round back in January 2020, also led by Khosla.
 The seed and Series A rounds also saw participation by AbstractVentures, Dynamic Loop Capital, Arkitekt Ventures, as well as a group of angel investors, including Hippo Insurance CEO Assaf Wand and Flatiron Health founders Zach Weinberg and Nat Turner.

-With 55 million Medicare consumers benefiting from major innovation in Medicare Advantage and value-based care, Kaul saw a large market that was being disrupted by Connie Health.
+With 55 million Medicare consumers benefiting from major innovation in Medicare Advantage and value-based care, Samir Kaul, founding general partner at Khosla Ventures, saw a large market that was being disrupted by Connie Health.
 He was especially impressed with the team Eran built and how the company was able to launch during the pandemic and stay nimble.

 “The Medicare Advantage space is rich and will continue to grow,” Kaul added.
 “Technology has not played a big role here, and Oded is going to bring technology in to make the market more efficient.”